 After that from the OAuth consent screen, the admin will choose how you want to configure and register your app, including your target users.
 You can only associate one app with your project.

-After selecting the user type will click on “Create.”
+Selecting the user type will click on the “Create.”

 After clicking on the Create, now on the next screen, the admin needs to configure the consent screen for all applications in this project.